fennr/Chen-bot/privacy.md

 # Privacy Policy:

-_By using Sned, you agree to Discord's [Terms of Service](https://discord.com/terms)_
+_By using Chen, you agree to Discord's [Terms of Service](https://discord.com/terms)_

 ---

 ## 1. What Information do we collect:

-Sned retains a little information about users as possible.
+Chen retains a little information about users as possible.

 What we do collect, and store persistently are:

 - Your Discord [Snowflake](https://discord.dev/reference#snowflakes)
-- The ID of guilds where Sned is used
+- The ID of guilds where Chen is used
 - Certain user-submitted content
 - Certain user-submitted preferences (e.g. timezone)
 - A list of moderation actions performed on users (journal)

 ## 2. Why do we store this information?

-Sned provides multiple services that action upon users (either first or second party individuals).
+Chen provides multiple services that action upon users (either first or second party individuals).

 Because of the asyncrhonous nature of these services, and the requirement of a context to act within, it's a requisite to know what guild, and who the actions are targeted toward.